mattsday/dotfiles/README.md

 # dotfiles
 I use this to sync my various dotfiles between systems.
 It's not intended for people to use this, but no harm if they do.

+I maintain for the following shell environments:

-1. zshrc
+1. zsh (primary shell)
-2. vimrc
-3. bashrc
-4. bash_profile
-5. muttrc
-6. screenrc
-7. tmux.conf
-8. shell_common
+2. bash (secondary for linux systems where installing zsh isn't worth it)
+3. tcsh (for BSD systems, sporadically maintained)
+4. ksh (for BSD systems, rarely/never maintained except via ```shell_common```)

+The goal is compatibility betwee the look, feel and features of shells (autocd, noclobber, prompt etc)

-There's a small bash compatible `init.sh` file to create the symlinks and off it goes.
-Nothing fancy, most of the logic is in the files themselves.
+There's a small bourne compatible `init.sh` file to create symlinks.
+It will do this without mercy, deleting any rc files in its path.

-I maintain the `.zshrc` and `.vimrc` quite aggressively and manage the others if/when I have time.

-In particular, the `.bashrc` is designed to be as compatible with my `.zshrc` as possible.
-This is managed via various shell options, a `shell_common` file (which loads aliases and environment variables for both zsh and bash) and similar themes.
-Compatibility is highest when running bash 4 or later.

-The `bash_profile` exists purely to load the `.bashrc`, especially on OS X where the latter isn't loaded by default.
+The bashrc, kshrc and zshrc all launch ```shell_common```, this is a bourne-compatible script that loads aliases and everything except shell-specific options.
+This makes these shells fairly consistent for things like aliases etc. This file should work with other bourne shells like dash, although I haven't tested it.

+I also maintain various rc files for programs like vim and mutt.
+I try and document the settings as comments inside each one.